OL6: the lost theory of government

 The best way to understand government is to assume everything you know about it is nonsense.
-Or so at least I claimed in part 5.
+Or so at least I claimed in Chapter 5.
 Let’s demonstrate it by solving the problem from scratch.

 Growing up in the modern Western world, you learned that in all pre-modern, non-Western societies, everyone—even the smartest and most knowledgeable—put their faith in theories of government now known to be nonsensical.
 The divine right of kings.
 The apostolic succession of the Pope.
 The Marxist evolution of history.
 Etc.